The CRM Buying Guide for Teams Who Don’t Have Time to Get This Wrong

 Build any report you need without leaving the CRM.

 On mid-tier plans, “custom” means choosing from pre-built report templates with limited filters.
-True custom reporting (cross-object queries, calculated fields, cohort analysis) is usually gated behind Enterprise at $100+/seat.
+True custom reporting (cross-object queries, calculated fields, cohort analysis) is usually gated behind Enterprise at a meaningfully higher per-seat price.

 “Unlimited contacts”